First Financial Co. (NASDAQ:THFF) Expected to Post Earnings of $0.85 Per Share

-Wall Street brokerages expect that First Financial Co.
-(NASDAQ:THFF) will report earnings per share of $0.85 for the current fiscal quarter, Zacks Investment Research reports.
+Wall Street brokerages forecast that First Financial Co.
+(NASDAQ:THFF) will post earnings per share (EPS) of $0.85 for the current quarter, according to Zacks.
 Two analysts have provided estimates for First Financial’s earnings.
-The highest EPS estimate is $0.85 and the lowest is $0.84.
-First Financial reported earnings of $0.89 per share in the same quarter last year, which would indicate a negative year over year growth rate of 4.5%.
-The firm is scheduled to announce its next earnings report on Wednesday, May 5th.
+The lowest EPS estimate is $0.84 and the highest is $0.85.
+First Financial posted earnings of $0.89 per share during the same quarter last year, which would suggest a negative year-over-year growth rate of 4.5%.
+The firm is expected to issue its next quarterly earnings results on Wednesday, May 5th.

-According to Zacks, analysts expect that First Financial will report full-year earnings of $3.25 per share for the current fiscal year, with EPS estimates ranging from $3.09 to $3.40.
-For the next year, analysts anticipate that the firm will post earnings of $3.50 per share.
-Zacks Investment Research’s earnings per share averages are an average based on a survey of analysts that cover First Financial.
+On average, analysts expect that First Financial will report full-year earnings of $3.25 per share for the current year, with EPS estimates ranging from $3.09 to $3.40.
+For the next financial year, analysts expect that the business will post earnings of $3.50 per share.
+Zacks’ EPS calculations are a mean average based on a survey of analysts that that provide coverage for First Financial.

-First Financial (NASDAQ:THFF) last issued its quarterly earnings results on Monday, February 1st.
-The bank reported $1.15 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.88 by $0.27.
-First Financial had a net margin of 25.62% and a return on equity of 8.98%.
+First Financial (NASDAQ:THFF) last posted its quarterly earnings results on Monday, February 1st.
+The bank reported $1.15 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.88 by $0.27.
+First Financial had a return on equity of 8.98% and a net margin of 25.62%.

-Several large investors have recently modified their holdings of THFF.
-Cambridge Investment Research Advisors Inc. boosted its stake in First Financial by 1.3% in the 3rd quarter.
-Cambridge Investment Research Advisors Inc. now owns 27,042 shares of the bank’s stock worth $849,000 after purchasing an additional 339 shares in the last quarter.
-Parallel Advisors LLC raised its holdings in First Financial by 97.5% in the fourth quarter.
-Parallel Advisors LLC now owns 1,090 shares of the bank’s stock worth $42,000 after buying an additional 538 shares during the last quarter.
-California State Teachers Retirement System lifted its stake in shares of First Financial by 2.8% in the third quarter.
-California State Teachers Retirement System now owns 20,333 shares of the bank’s stock worth $638,000 after buying an additional 553 shares in the last quarter.
-California Public Employees Retirement System lifted its stake in shares of First Financial by 2.4% in the third quarter.
-California Public Employees Retirement System now owns 30,321 shares of the bank’s stock worth $952,000 after buying an additional 700 shares in the last quarter.
-Finally, Nisa Investment Advisors LLC grew its holdings in shares of First Financial by 65.4% during the fourth quarter.
-Nisa Investment Advisors LLC now owns 2,150 shares of the bank’s stock valued at $84,000 after buying an additional 850 shares during the last quarter.
-Hedge funds and other institutional investors own 57.46% of the company’s stock.
+A number of institutional investors have recently bought and sold shares of THFF.
+Norges Bank purchased a new stake in First Financial during the fourth quarter valued at $4,658,000.
+HoldCo Asset Management L.P. bought a new stake in First Financial during the fourth quarter valued at about $3,287,000.
+First Financialcorp IN grew its holdings in First Financial by 8.6% during the fourth quarter.
+First Financialcorp IN now owns 747,545 shares of the bank’s stock valued at $29,035,000 after purchasing an additional 59,302 shares during the period.
+BlackRock Inc. grew its holdings in First Financial by 4.5% during the fourth quarter.
+BlackRock Inc. now owns 1,202,386 shares of the bank’s stock valued at $46,713,000 after purchasing an additional 51,421 shares during the period.
+Finally, Seizert Capital Partners LLC bought a new stake in First Financial during the fourth quarter valued at about $1,787,000.
+Institutional investors own 57.46% of the company’s stock.

 First Financial Corporation, through its subsidiaries, provides various financial services.
 It offers non-interest-bearing demand, interest-bearing demand, savings, time, and other time deposits.
 The company also provides commercial loans primarily to expand a business or finance asset purchases; residential real estate and residential real estate construction loans; and home equity loans and lines, secured loans, and cash/CD secured and unsecured loans.